INSTRUCTIONS FOR AUTHORS

 5. ILLUSTRATIONS AND FIGURES

 Illustrations should be good quality line drawings and saved as image files such as jpg and bmp files with the exception of figures drawn with MS excel and other kinds of compatible software.
 Photographs should be enlarged sufficiently to permit clear reproduction in half tone after reduction and be saved as image files as well.
 Figure and Image files containing illustrations and photographs should be submitted together with a text file.
-Color illustrations will be accepted only if their costs are borne by the author(s).
+Color illustrations will be accepted.

 6. TABLES